-General Hospital Spoilers: Friday, Feb 24 – Laura Kidnapped, Liv Attacks Anna
+‘General Hospital’ Spoilers: Friday, Feb 24 – Laura Kidnapped, Liv Attacks Anna

 Jealous Nina Shocks Valentin

-When Valentin learns Nina Clay (Michelle Stafford) called the cops on Anna he’s horrified, per the latest General Hospital spoilers.
-Dante Falconeri (Dominic Zamprogna) tells Valentin about the pending arrest and Valentin has to shut it down to Nina’s dismay.
+When Valentin learns Nina Clay (Michelle Stafford) called the cops on Anna, he’s horrified, per the latest General Hospital spoilers.
+Dante Falconeri (Dominic Zamprogna) tells Valentin about the pending arrest, and Valentin has to shut it down to Nina’s dismay.

-Not only does Valentin care about Anna but he knows she’s fighting for her life at General Hospital.
+Not only does Valentin care about Anna, but he also knows she’s fighting for her life at General Hospital.
 Valentin won’t handle Nina’s flagrant jealousy and cold attitude very well.
-Valentin shutting down the arrest will make Nina even more green eyed with rage.
+Valentin shutting down the arrest will make Nina even more enraged.

 Prayer circle for Sam and Scout. ???? #GH pic.twitter.com/dBAJKGLTzr